RVA23 Profile Support in Linux Kernel: From Extension Definitions to Userspace Export

 My target audience include: Linux kernel and boot firmware developers working on RISC-V architecture support, SoC vendors planning RVA23-compliant products, distribution (such as Debian, Fedora) maintainers interested in generic RISC-V image support, and RISC-V profile specification contributors.

-Guodong Xu is Director of Software Engineering at RISCstar Solutions, with over 20 years of Linux kernel development experience.
-Previously at Motorola (Mobile phone low-level software) and Linaro (Sr. Tech Lead 10+ years), he now focuses on RISC-V upstream kernel enablement and BSP development.
-He is an active contributor to the mainline Linux kernel for RISC-V, including SpacemiT K1/K3 SoC support and RVA23 profile extensions.
+Guodong Xu is a RISC-V International Advocate and Director of Software Engineering at RISCstar Solutions, with over 20 years of Linux kernel development experience.
+Previously at Motorola (mobile phone low-level software) and Linaro (Sr. Tech Lead, 10+ years), he now works on RISC-V upstream kernel enablement — including SpacemiT K1/K3 SoC support and RVA23 profile extensions.